How Much Does Garage Demolition Cost?

 In some cases, the work may take longer to complete.
 For example, if you have a very large garage that needs to be demolished or if it is attached to a structure or a thick concrete foundation that also needs to be removed.

-You will usually pay for the work by the day, so the longer the job takes to complete, the more you can expect to pay for labour.
+Demolition work is usually charged as a day rate, so the longer the job takes to complete, the more you can expect to pay for labour.

 Labour Cost